yutaono/scala-redis/README.md

 - Key value get, set, delete, etc.
 - Atomic operations on sets and lists, union, intersection, trim, etc.

-## NOTE:

-For 2.8 port, sbt is still not working.
-Use maven for the time being.

-  $ mvn compile
-  $ mvn test

 ## Requirements

 - sbt (get it at http://code.google.com/p/simple-build-tool/)